richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 **Reporting:**

-When viewing results from November 14-25, 2024:
+When users view results from November 14-25, 2024:

 - Reporting reflects one (1) response but two departments.
 - Each department shows their respective scores.